Riko196/mailtrain/README.md

 * Hierarchical namespaces for enterprise-level situations
 * Builtin Zone-MTA (https://github.com/zone-eu/zone-mta) for close-to-zero setup of mail delivery

-## Recommended minimal hardware Requirements
+## Deployment requirements

+### Minimal hardware requirements:
 * 2 vCPU
-* 4096 MB RAM
+* 4096 MB
+* At least 500GB internal data storage
+* Network connection with a speed of at least 1,000 Mbps

+### Recommended operating systems:
+* CentOS 7+
+* Debian 10+
+* Ubuntu 18.04+

+### Additional hardware and software requirements for distributed mode:
+* Each node where the MongoDB and HAPUBLIC server will run must be able to connect to all other nodes where all other MongoDB and HAPUBLIC servers will run.
+It is important to ensure that network and security systems, including all interfaces and firewalls, allow these connections.
+* Each node where the HAPUBLIC worker will run together with the non-highly available section must be able to read and write into one shared file system.
+* Installed and configured Slurm Workload Manager \cite{slurm} on each node.
+For any other platforms, the deployment procedure is not documented and has to be done by the customer manually.

-## Quick Start
+## Deployment process

 ### Preparation
-Mailtrain creates three URL endpoints, which are referred to as "trusted", "sandbox" and "public".
+Mailtrain creates four URL servers, which are referred to as "TRUSTED", "SANDBOX", "PUBLIC", and "HAPUBLIC".
 This allows Mailtrain to guarantee security and avoid XSS attacks in the multi-user settings.
-The function of these three endpoints is as follows:
+The function of these three servers is as follows:
-- *trusted* - This is the main endpoint for the UI that a logged-in user uses to manage lists, send campaigns, etc.
+- *TRUSTED* - This is the main server for the UI that a logged-in user uses to manage lists, send campaigns, etc.
-- *sandbox* - This is an endpoint not directly visible to a user.
+- *SANDBOX* - This is an server not directly visible to a user.
 It is used to host WYSIWYG template editors.
-- *public* - This is an endpoint for subscribers.
-It is used to host subscription management forms, files and archive.
+- *PUBLIC* - This is an server for subscribers.
+It is used to host subscription management forms and archive.
+- *HAPUBLIC* - This is an highly available server for subscribers.
+It is used to host all critical services required non-stop runnning such as subscription management events and files.

-The recommended deployment of Mailtrain would use 3 DNS entries that all points to the **same** IP address.
+The recommended deployment of Mailtrain would use four DNS entries that all points to the **same** IP address.
 For example as follows:
+- *halists.example.com* - HAPUBLIC endpoint (A record `halists` under `example.com` domain)
-- *lists.example.com* - public endpoint (A record `lists` under `example.com` domain)
+- *lists.example.com* - PUBLIC endpoint (A record `lists` under `example.com` domain)
-- *mailtrain.example.com* - trusted endpoint (CNAME record `mailtrain` under `example.com` domain that points to `lists`)
+- *mailtrain.example.com* - TRUSTED endpoint (CNAME record `mailtrain` under `example.com` domain that points to `lists`)
-- *sbox-mailtrain.example.com* - sandbox endpoint (CNAME record `sbox-mailtrain` under `example.com` domain that points to `lists`)
+- *sbox-mailtrain.example.com* - SANDBOX endpoint (CNAME record `sbox-mailtrain` under `example.com` domain that points to `lists`)

+### Centralized mode

-### Installation on fresh CentOS 7 or Ubuntu 18.04 LTS (public website secured by SSL)
+#### Installation on fresh CentOS 7 or Ubuntu 18.04 LTS (for production, public website secured by SSL)

 This will setup a publicly accessible Mailtrain instance.
-All endpoints (trusted, sandbox, public) will provide both HTTP (on port 80) and HTTPS (on port 443).
+All servers (TRUSTED, SANDBOX, PUBLIC) will provide both HTTP (on port 80) and HTTPS (on port 443).
 The HTTP ports just issue HTTP redirect to their HTTPS counterparts.

 The script below will also acquire a valid certificate from [Let's Encrypt](https://letsencrypt.org/).